Pay driver responsibility assessment

-What do the various dates mean on my statement?
+What do the dates on my statement mean?

-- violation date - the date that the incident occurred (the date you received the ticket).
+- violation date - date that the incident occurred (the date you received the ticket)

-- conviction date - the date you were found guilty of the violation at a traffic court or DMV hearing.
+- conviction date - date you were found guilty of the violation at a traffic court or DMV hearing

-- assessment date - the date that the DMV enters the violation on your record.
-The DMV uses the date of the original assessment to determine the annual statement dates and to check your driver record for new incidents.
+- assessment date - date that DMV enters the violation on your record - DMV uses the date of the original assessment to determine the annual statement dates and to check your driver record for new incidents

-- annual statement date - the date that the DMV issued your statement.
+- annual statement date - date that DMV issued your statement

-- payment date - the final date that you can pay a driver responsibility assessment to avoid a suspension of your driver license, learner permit, or driving privileges.
+- payment date - final date that you can pay a driver responsibility assessment to avoid a suspension of your driver license, learner permit, or driving privileges

-How does the DMV calculate the total number of my driver violation points?
+How does the DMV calculate my driver violation points?

 To learn how DMV calculates your point total, see information about the New York State driver violation point system.